This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Afterwards sit back and relax with a cup of tea in Mrs Wolfe’s charming 18th-century garden.

 The quaint garden provides the perfect haven in the centre of Westerham.
 After exploring the dramatic history of the house be sure to visit the charming garden.
-Take in the sights and smells of the flowers and the kitchen border before settling down for well earned tea and cake at the Coach House.
+There's a kitchen border Mrs Wolfe would have been proud of and there's no doubt she would have used lots of the produce in her cooking and medicine.

 Join Mrs Wolfe as she recreates 18th century recipes every Sunday in the Georgian kitchen.
 Try her lemon drops and potato pudding - recipes which General Wolfe would have eaten as a boy.
 If you are really adventurous then have a look at some of her 'medicines' she concocted.